Your Strength Training Reference Guide (Reps, Sets, and How to Progress)

 Your quick reference guide.

-Pick 2–3 exercises for the muscle group you want to train.
-Do them consistently, 2x per week.
+Pick 2–3 exercises for the muscle groups you want to train.
+Do them consistently, twice a week.
 Work close to fatigue.
-Progress when you're ready.
+Progress when you are ready.
+That is the whole system.

-Start with Train to a Stronger You, a 4-week strength program built to protect your bones — under 30 minutes, no gym required.
+👉 Prefer to start with a standalone program?
+Train for a Stronger You is a 4-week home-based resistance training program built specifically for bone health — under 30 minutes, no gym required.